scanf6/pdfmake-to-excel/README.md

 ```

 ## Usage/Examples
-Import the ExcelConverter class from pdfmake-to-excel, instanciate it with the name of your excel file and your content definition object, then call the downloadExcel() method.
+Import the ExcelConverter class from pdfmake-to-excel, instanciate it with the name of your excel file and your pdfmake table content definition object, then call the downloadExcel() method.

 Pass the following arguments to the constructor

 - The Excel filename
-- The PDFMake content definition object
+- The PDFMake table content definition object
 - A configuration object including
     * A sheet protection password [OPTIONAL]
     * A default Options Excel configuration [OPTIONAL]